freddylags/clothing_recognition_deep_cnn/README.md

 ## Upcoming Stages

-- Stage 3: Introduce deeper CNNs with Dropout and BatchNorm
+- Stage 3: Introduce deeper CNNS with Dropout and BatchNorm
 - Stage 4: Apply Transfer Learning using pretrained models (EfficientNet, ResNet)
 - Stage 5: Publish model and metrics to Hugging Face Hub
 - Stage 6: Visualise with Grad-CAM and build an interactive Gradio demo